vidjil/vidjil/doc/admin.md

 See [`contrib` repository](https://gitlab.inria.fr/vidjil/contrib) for examples.

+#### Adding a prefuse process

+- Your script needs to take as an input a `.vidjil` file with `-i` argument, and export another `.vidjil` file with `-o`, such as in the call `spike-normalization.py -i res-samples.vidjil -o res-samples-output.vidjil`

+- The script should be available in the path referenced as `DIR_PREPROCESS` in .env files (`/usr/share/vidjil/tools/scripts/pre-fuse/` by default).

+- The script should be referenced in the `Prefuse command` field of one "config" in the `processes config` page, as for example in `spike-normalization.py`.
+  A  `--post` script will be called on the combined `.vidjil` file after the fusing.

+- Multiple scripts can be called.
+To do that, concatenate commands to use inside fuse line to call with a ';' separator.
+  `scriptA --opt optvalA; scriptB --opt optvalB`.

+When the users select this config, these pre-fuse will be sandwiched between main vidjil analysis and fuse step.

-#### Adding such a pre-/post-process
+#### Adding a post-fuse process

 - Your script needs to take as an input a `.vidjil` file with `-i` argument, and export another `.vidjil` file with `-o`, such as in the call `spike-normalization.py -i res-samples.vidjil -o res-samples.vidjil`

-- The script should be available in the path referenced as `DIR_PREPROCESS` in .env files (`/usr/share/vidjil/tools/scripts/preprocess/` by default).
+- The script should be available in the path referenced as `DIR_PREPROCESS` in .env files (`/usr/share/vidjil/tools/scripts/post-fuse/` by default).

-- The script should be referenced in the `Fuse command` field of one "config" in the `processes config` page, as for example in `-t 100 --pre spike-normalization.py`.
+- The script should be referenced in the `Fuse command` field of one "config" in the `processes config` page, as for example in `-t 100 --post spike-normalization.py`.
-  A `--pre` script will be called on each `.vidjil` file, before the actual fusing, whereas a `--post` script will be called on the combined `.vidjil` file after the fusing.
+  A  `--post` script will be called on the combined `.vidjil` file after the fusing.

 - Multiple scripts can be called.
 To do that, concatenate commands to use inside fuse line to call with a '&&' separator.
-  `-t 100 --pre 'scriptA --opt optvalA && scriptB --opt optvalB`.
-This can be done for prefuse and postfuse step.
+  `-t 100 --post 'scriptA --opt optvalA && scriptB --opt optvalB`.

-When the users select this config, these pre- and post-processes will also be called.
+When the users select this config, these post-processes will also be called.

 ## Users, groups, and permissions